 But what I lack in skill and technique, I make up for in determination (or as my wife calls it – “stubbornness”).

-Until one day, I started getting a dull ache in my wrist.
-I persisted in my training and it got worse.
-Soon it was hurting all the time.
-By then I could no longer support myself in a handstand, much less attempt handstand pushups.
+I kept trying until one day, I got a dull ache in my wrist.
+Naturally, I persisted and it got worse.
+Soon my wrist hurt all the time.

-I found two articles by Ryan Hurst of GMB: How to Do a Handstand: Step-by-Step Handstand Tutorial to Get You Upside Down and How to Fix Sore Wrists: Simple Exercises to Get Your Wrists Feeling Good and Moving Well.
-Ryan says,
+That’s when I read this article by Ryan Hurst of GMB: How to Fix Sore Wrists: Simple Exercises to Get Your Wrists Feeling Good and Moving Well.
+In it, Ryan says,

 “Before jumping right into a handstand…it’s important to get your body ready … two areas that will take the brunt of the force when you’re upside down are your wrists and your shoulders.…No matter what type of training you’ve been doing …you’ll have to make sure these joints are …ready to handle handstand training.”